 Semolina flour is a high-gluten flour that's traditionally used to make pasta.
 Noodles made from semolina hold their shape well and have a firm texture.
-If you don't have any on hand, use the following substitute in its place.
-It'll still give you good results, and get dinner on the table.
+If you plan on making homemade pasta and don't have any on hand, there are other types of flours you can use in its place.
+You will still have good results and will get dinner on the table.

 What Is Semolina Flour?

 Semolina, also known as pasta wheat or macaroni wheat, is a type of flour that is typically made from hard durum wheat.
 It has a rather coarse texture and is high in gluten protein.
-This makes it especially well suited to pasta, since it makes less sticky dough than other flours, and is much more elastic.
-This helps it to hold its shape when it's cooking, whether that shape is a long spaghetti noodle or an elbow noodle.
-If you've ever wondered why pasta is traditionally yellow, you can thank semolina for that, too.
-The yellow color of the flour reveals itself in the finished product.
+This makes it especially well suited to pasta, since it makes a less sticky dough than other flours, and is much more elastic.
+This helps it to hold its shape when it's cooking, whether that shape is a long spaghetti noodle or an elbow.
+Semolina has a sweet, nutty flavor and also imparts that traditional yellow color to the pasta.

-Hesitant to buy semolina flour because you're not sure you'll find many uses for it?
-Semolina flour can also be used to dust pizza pans when making homemade pizza and can be sprinkled on roasted vegetables for added crunch.
+Hesitant to buy semolina flour because you don't make pasta that often?
+It can actually be used in other ways than just making homemade noodles.
+Dust pizza pans before baking pizza crust or sprinkle over roasted vegetables for added crunch.
 It can even be used to make bread, sweet puddings, cakes, and other desserts.
 Add a bag to your pantry, and it may just become your new go-to ingredient or even an excuse to try new recipes.

-If you do decide to pick up some semolina, make sure the bag says, "semolina flour," and not corn semolina or rice semolina.
-These products aren't actually semolina at all.
-If the ingredient list doesn't show that it was made with durum wheat, you don't have the right thing.
+If you do decide to pick up some semolina, make sure the bag says, "semolina flour," and is made with durum wheat.
+Do not buy corn semolina or rice semolina, as they aren't actually semolina at all.